vamshi009/Machine-Learning-Topics/README.md

 ## Linear Regression
-1 independent variable, 1 dependent varaible -> simple linear regression multiple independent variable, 1 dependent varaible -> multiple linear regression multiple independent variable, 1 dependent varaible -> multivariate linear regression
+1 independent variable, 1 dependent varaible -> simple linear regression <br>
+multiple independent variable, 1 dependent varaible -> multiple linear regression <br>
+multiple independent variable, 1 dependent varaible -> multivariate linear regression <br>

 Most commonly, the conditional mean of the response given the values of the explanatory variables (or predictors or independent varaiables) is assumed to be an affine function of those values.